oernster/3D-Printer-Launcher/DEVELOPMENT_README.md

    three tool folders `qidi-temps/`, `qidiwebcamdrestart/` and `VoronTemps/`.
 3. Picks the first directory that contains all three.

-Two layouts are therefore supported out‑of‑the‑box:
+Two layouts are therefore supported out‑of‑the-box:

 1. **Development / repo layout** (what you have in Git):